Cognitive behavioral training: Willpower

-In addressing addictive behavior and other potentially destructive behavior compelling to the participant, CBTraining uses an approach of urge conditioning/desensitization.
+In addressing addictive behavior and other potentially destructive behavior compelling to the participant, CBTraining may incorporate an urge conditioning/desensitization approach that is a proactive form of Acceptance Commitment Therapy (ACT).
 This approach stands in contrast to what is commonly most instinctive to people (urge avoidance), and seems counter-intuitive at first.
 The approach of urge desensitization has been applied to patients with gambling addictions, and research has shown it to be effective.
 When a person is trying to quit smoking, for instance, the instinct is to remove all smoking paraphernalia from his presence.
 While this "out of sight, out of mind" approach seems to make sense, it does nothing to actually deal with the emotionally driven urge to smoke.
 A measure of success that is vital for positive results, but not often recorded in studies, is the determination to complete the program and adjust behaviors.

 Further distinguishing CBTraining from its closely related psychological predecessors is the inclusion of the concept of "Training" in place of "Therapy".
 CBTraining is a planned, intricately designed and systematically applied regimen that is purposely finite.
 CBTraining begins with a specific goal, and is constructed as a time-specific road map to achieving the goal.